-The Audit Committee comprises of four members, including co-optees (a majority of which must be members of the Corporation) and excludes the CEO, Chair and staff members.
+The Audit Committee comprises up to five members, including co-optees (a majority of which must be members of the Corporation) and excludes the CEO, Chair and staff members.
 The Committee operates in accordance with written terms of reference approved by the Corporation and in accordance with the Post 16 Audit Code of Practice.